Key Takeaways

 Patent protection can only be obtained for certain designs, processes, and inventions.
 Trade secret protection is available for any information or idea that is secret and gives your company a competitive edge.
 While trade secret protection is indefinite, patent protection only lasts for 20 years in the U.S. Having a trade secret doesn't protect others from independently developing the same information, unlike a patent.

-If you need help with applying for trade secret protection, you can post your legal need on UpCounsel's marketplace.
+If you need help with trade secret protection, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.